ankostis/TeslaCrack/README.rst

           Decrypt tesla-file(s) in <path> file(s)/folder(s) if their AES private-key already guessed, while reporting any unknown AES & BTC public-key(s) encountered.

-          The (rough) pattern of usasge is this:
+          The (rough) pattern of usage is this:
             1. Run this cmd on some tesla-files to gather your public-AES keys,
             2. factorize the public-key(s) reported by *msieve* external program or found in http://factordb.com/.
             3. use `guess-XXX` sub-cmds to reconstruct private-keys from public ones,
             4. add public/private key pairs into `known_AES_key_pairs`, and then
             5. re-run `decrypt` on all infected file/directories.

-      guess-fkey
+          If no <path> given, current-directory assumed.

+      guess-fkey:
           Read public-key(s) from <file> and use the <prime-factor> integers produced by external factorization program (i.e. *msieve*) or found in http://factordb.com/ to reconstruct their private-key(s), optionally according to *ECDSA* or *btc* methods